 Our sustainability commitments are reflected in qualitative and quantitative targets included in the short and long-term senior management performance reviews.

-A more structured dividend policy and a new capital management approach are the key points of the business plan.
+A more structured dividend policy and a new capital management approach were among the key points of the Strategic Plan.

 The unforeseeable outbreak of the Covid-19 pandemic has impacted significantly on global economies, and the distribution restrictions introduced subsequently by regulators have changed the shareholder remuneration policies of the entire European Banking sector.